 Select a location that is firm, level, and dry.
-Avoid uneven, rocky or muddy terrain, steep grades, or locations with overhead obstructions.
-The outrigger jacks must be supported on a firm level surface at the fully retracted, midspan, or fully extended positions.
+Avoid uneven, rocky or muddy terrain, steep grade or locations with overhead obstructions.
+The outrigger stabilizers must be supported on a firm level surface at the fully retracted, mid-span, or fully extended positions.
 Avoid overhead power lines.